siglens/siglens/tools/sigclient/README.md

   -t, --totalEvents int      Total number of events to send (default 1000000) -u, --uniqueness int       Cardinality (uniqueness) of the data (default 2000000) -e, --eventsPerDay uint    Number of events to ingest per day.
 If set, the ingestion mode will be assumed to be continuous.
-      --randomColumns bool   Set this to true to generate random number of columns.
-By Default this will generate 100 Columns.
-      --numColumns  int      Set this value to generate the set number of random Columns.
-Will only be considered when randomColumns is set to true.
-      --variableColums bool  Set this to true to generate variable number of columns per record.
-Will only be considered when randomColumns is set to true.
-      --minColumns int       Set this value to make sure that each record will have this many number of Columns.
-Only Considered when variableColumns is set to true
 ```

 ## Query